finos/common-domain-model/documentation/source/documentation.rst

    }

-The **synonym syntax** associated with enumeration values differs in two respects from the synonyms associated with other Rosetta artefacts:
+The **synonym syntax** associated with enumeration values differs in two respects from the synonyms associated with other CDM artefacts:

 * The synonym value is of type ``string``, for the above reason related to the need to facilitate integration with executable code.
 (The alternative approach consisting in specifying the value as a compatible identifier alongside with a display name has been disregarded because it has been deemed not appropriate to create a 'code-friendly' value for the respective synonyms.
 A ``string`` type removes such need.)
-* The synonym value has an associated definition, the objective here being to effectively support the FIX use cases where the synonym value is a letter or numerical code, which is then positioned as the prefix of the associated definition.
+* Although this use case is not part of the current CDM scope, the ability to associate a definition to a synonym value has been enabled, the objective being to effectively support the FIX use cases where the synonym value is a letter or numerical code, which is then positioned as the prefix of the associated definition.
 The ``TimeInForceEnum`` illustrates this approach.

   .. code-block:: Java